 Performances will be held in the Public Meeting Room and are free of charge.
 Performances will run until 4PM.
 Short reception to follow each program (pastries and sparkling water).
 Doors will open 30:00 before the start of each program.
 Seating is on a first-come, first-served basis.
 Please contact 973-285-6887 for more information.

 Download E-Books, Audiobooks, Magazines, and Digital Materials for Kids!

 Check out the digital offerings from the Morris County Library – e-books, audiobooks, magazines, and now a collection of children’s digital media from Tumblebook!

 Sign Up for Our Newsletter

 Do you want to know what’s going on at the library?
-Sign up for our newsletter to get monthly emails about programs, classes, new titles, and more!
+Sign up for our newsletter to get monthly emails about programs, classes and more!

 Free Movies at the Library